openid/ipsie-common-requirements-profile/draft-saxe-ipsie-common-requirements-profile.md

 ## Security Controls
-(to be removed later: note the following bullets are related to https://github.com/openid/ipsie/issues/72) All IPSIE compliant identity providers and applications SHOULD implement a security controls program, such as NIST SP800-53, FEDRAMP, or other relevant program.
-The program SHOULD identify how personal attributes of users are stored at rest by the provider, whether an identity provider or application.
-This program and its controls SHOULD be documented and made available to relevant parties in an IPSIE compliant federation.
+(to be removed later: note the following bullets are related to https://github.com/openid/ipsie/issues/72) This section is non-normative.

+* All IPSIE compliant identity providers and applications should implement a security controls program, such as NIST SP800-53, FEDRAMP, or other relevant program.
+* The program should identify how personal attributes of users are stored at rest by the provider, whether an identity provider or application.
+* This program and its controls should be documented and made available to relevant parties in an IPSIE compliant federation.

 ## Network Layer Requirements

 ### Requirements for all endpoints

-To protect against network attacks, clients, authorization servers, and resource servers
+To protect against network attacks, clients, authorization servers, and resource servers:

 * MUST only offer TLS protected endpoints and MUST establish connections to other servers using TLS;
 * MUST set up TLS connections using TLS version 1.2 or later;